widolite/devops-challenge/README.md

 kubectl apply -f ${PATH_TO_PROJECT}/https-echo-ingress.yaml

 ######################
 # Git HUB Action CI/CD Section
 ######################
-# The project is run in flask + Python, i worked with python here because i had trouble working with the go app, I didn't want to waste time debugging so I sticked with Python and for the deployment
+# The project is run in flask + Python, I worked with python here because I had trouble working with the go app,
+# I didn't want to waste time debugging, so I sticked with Python, and for the deployment
-# into the K8s cluster I used Helm, it worked like a charm.
+# in K8s cluster, I used Helm, it worked like a charm.

+#
 #Enabling the APIs
 #Enable the Kubernetes Engine and Container Registry APIs.
 For example:
+#

 gcloud services enable \
 	containerregistry.googleapis.com \